 Server: 3,200+ | Countries: 65 | Multi-Login: Unlimited | Encryption: AES-256-GCM | Google Play Store Rating: 4.3 | Best Price: $2.49/mo

 If you’re looking for something that’s super fast but also super affordable, then Surfshark is just what you need.
-Headquartered in the British Virgin Island just like ExpressVPN, Surfshark has a 4.3 stars Google Play Store rating.
+Headquartered in the British Virgin Island just like ExpressVPN, Surfshark has a 4.3 stars Google Play Store rating and really good reviews on Reddit.
 One of the main reasons why I think you’ll like this Android VPN is because of its speed.
 In fact, it is recommended as one of the fastest VPN services on VPNRanks.

 As for features, Surfshark’s Android app comes builtin with options like CleanWeb, Whitelister, HackLock, BlindSearch and the usual military-grade encryption.
 Another major thing that Surfshark guarantees, is zero logs which, is super impressive.
 Surfshark doesn’t offer too many servers, however, its 3200+ servers in 65+ countries are capable of torrenting and unblocking Netflix US.